12 Impressive Movies To Learn Turkish

 If you love drama, this is one movie you should watch.

-Directed by Nuri Bilge Ceylan, Winter Sleep is a 2014 Turkish tragicomedy based on the short story “The Wife” by Anton Chekhov.
-It is also inspired by one subplot of The Brothers Karamazov by Fyodor Dostoyevsky.
+Directed by Nuri Bilge Ceylan, Winter Sleep is a 2014 Turkish tragicomedy based on Anton Chekhov’s short story “The Wife.”
+A subplot also appears in Fyodor Dostoyevsky’s The Brothers Karamazov.

-Set in the vast steppe of Anatolia, this a story of a wealthy man, Aydın, who owns several hotels.
+Set in Anatolia’s vast steppe, this story follows Aydın, a wealthy man who owns several hotels.

-While he spends his time writing columns for a local newspaper and researching the history of Turkish theater, his manager, Hidayet (Ayberk Pekcan) duty, runs the business and collects the rent from the local tenants.
+While he writes columns for a local newspaper and researches the history of Turkish theater, his manager, Hidayet (Ayberk Pekcan), runs the business and collects the rent from the local tenants.

-Winter Sleep is an intensely gripping, masterfully told, compelling drama that will help you gain plenty of Turkish vocabulary, phrases, and sentences.
+Winter Sleep is an intensely gripping, masterfully told, and compelling drama that will help you build your Turkish vocabulary, phrases, and sentences.

 9. Gegen die Wand (Head-On) — 2004

-If you are looking for your conventional love story, this isn’t it.
+This isn’t it if you are looking for your conventional love story.
 Head-on (Gegen die Wand) is a 2004 German-Turkish drama film written and directed by Fatih Akın.

 The film won the Golden Bear at the 54th Berlin International Film Festival.